A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Basic definitions

 \begin{definition} We say that \(\cps\) is {\bf linearly repetitive} (and is {\LR}, for short) if \(\rho(r) \ll r\). \end{definition}

-Clearly {\LR} implies {\Cpx} because Delone sets are uniformly discrete, so there are \(\ll r^d\) distinct potential centres of patches in a ball of radius \(r\).
-The properties {\Cpx} and {\LR} (and more generally, the asymptotic growth rates of \(p\) and \(\rho\)) are MLD invariants which, roughly speaking, means that they are not affected by making local and locally reversible cosmetic changes to the pattern \(\cps\).
-It is not hard to show that any tiling admitted by a primitive FLC substitution rule is {\LR} and thus so is any Delone set which is MLD to such a substitution tiling, which includes the examples of the Ammann--Beenker and Penrose cut and project sets.
-See \cite{AOI} for more details on substitutions and the notions of MLD and FLC.
+Clearly \LR\ implies \Cpx\ because Delone sets are uniformly discrete, so there are \(\ll r^d\) distinct potential centres of patches in a ball of radius \(r\).
+The properties {\Cpx} and {\LR} (and more generally, the asymptotic growth rates of \(p\) and \(\rho\)) are MLD invariants which, roughly speaking, means that they are not affected by making cosmetic changes to \(\cps\) governed by local (or `pattern equivariant') rules which are also reversible by local rules.
+It is not hard to show that any tiling admitted by a primitive FLC substitution rule (see, for instance, \cite{PF08}) is {\LR} and thus so is any Delone set which is MLD to such a substitution tiling, which includes the examples of the Ammann--Beenker and Penrose cut and project sets.
+See \cite[Section 5.2]{AOI} for more details on substitutions and the notions of MLD and FLC.

 All cut and project sets considered here are non-periodic and repetitive.
-Equation \ref{eq: cps} defines one cut and project set from a scheme, but in fact a scheme defines an infinite family, by first translating the lattice and then cutting and projecting (at least in the non-singular case; for the singular translates one uses limits of non-singular patterns).
-Every finite patch in one cut and project set defined by the scheme belongs to any other, that is, each is {\bf locally isomorphic}.
+Equation \eqref{eq: cps} defines one cut and project set from a scheme, but in fact a scheme defines an infinite family, by first translating the lattice and then cutting and projecting (at least in the non-singular case; for the singular translates one uses limits of non-singular patterns).
+Every finite patch in one cut and project set defined by the scheme belongs to any other, that is, each is {\bf locally isomorphic}; see \cite[Section 4.2]{AOI} for the concepts of locally indistinguishable and local isomorphism.
 In particular, the properties of {\LR} and {\Cpx} do not depend on which cut and project set is chosen, so we may just work with \(\cps\) with no loss of generality.